Fraternity

 A fraternity (from Latin frater 'brother' and -ity; whence, "brotherhood") or fraternal organization is an organization, society, club or fraternal order traditionally of men but also women associated together for various religious or secular aims.
-Fraternity in the Western concept developed in the Christian context, notably with the religious orders in the Catholic Church during the Middle Ages.
+The Western concept of fraternities developed in the Christian context, notably with the religious orders in the Catholic Church during the Middle Ages.
 The concept was eventually further extended with medieval confraternities and guilds.
 In the early modern era, these were followed by fraternal orders such as Freemasons, the Rosicrucian Society of England, and Odd Fellows, along with gentlemen's clubs, student fraternities, and fraternal service organizations.
-Members are occasionally referred to as a brother or – usually in a religious context – frater or friar.
+Members (regardless of gender) are occasionally referred to as a brother or – usually in a religious context – frater or friar.

 Today, connotations of fraternities vary according to context including companionships and brotherhoods dedicated to the religious, i.e., (Knights of Columbus), intellectual, academic, physical, or social pursuits of its members.
 In modern times, it sometimes connotes a secret society especially regarding Freemasonry, Odd Fellows, various academic, and student societies.

 Although membership in fraternities was and mostly still is limited to men, this is not always the case.
 There are mixed male and female orders, as well as wholly female religious orders and societies, some of which are known as sororities in North America.
 Notable modern fraternities or fraternal orders include some grand lodges operating among freemasons and odd fellows.